 In your third year, you'll refine your creative and technical skills in the production of a final collection and professional portfolio, allowing you to showcase the breadth of your skills and express your individuality.
 You'll have the opportunity to present your work through our own Atelier graduate show, as well as high-profile events such as Graduate Fashion Week.

-Provides you with the opportunity to verify, articulate and demonstrate your understanding of atelier practice skills developed in Years One and Two.
-Through the practical application and craft of draping and creatively cutting defined silhouettes, production and finishing skills will express your technical and creative learning.
-This is an extended unit, which will allow you to fully concentrate on the interrogation and realisation of ideas from first prototypes to finished production garments, to the highest standards.
-The Atelier Signature collection and range will be publicly displayed at a salon presentation/show to the client or through an exhibition.
+This unit will provide you with the opportunity to verify, articulate and manifest your understanding of atelier practice skills developed in stages one and two.
+Through in depth research, design and the practical application and craft of draping and creatively cutting defined silhouettes, production and finishing skills, you will express your technical and creative learning through the creation of a signature collection.
+This is an extended unit, encompassing both terms one and two, which will allow you to fully concentrate on the interrogation and realisation of ideas from first prototypes to finished garments, produced to the highest standards.
+Above all, this unit is aimed at helping you to engineer your exit profile and in doing so prepare you for your future career.

-Good portfolio skills are as essential, in the realm of day-to-day atelier practice, as they are in the pursuit of acquiring work as a creative professional.
-In this unit, you'll prepare your final exit portfolio to take with you as you launch your professional career.
+Good portfolio skills are as essential in the realm of day to day Atelier practice as they are in the pursuit of acquiring work as a creative professional.
+In this unit you will prepare a final exit portfolio, (comprised of a series of distinct, professionally produced bound books) which you will take with you as you launch your professional career.

 This course offers the opportunity to study abroad for part of your second year.
 To find out more about studying abroad as part of your course please see the Study Abroad section: